mis1990/ComplianceQuest/README.md

 6. create an apex class to callout given api
 7. create a lwc component for user UI
 8. add the lwc component to home page
+9. insert the record in custom created object